 If the screws are loose, tight them.
 And if they are missing you will have to purchase new screws from the hardware store.
 You may also have to replace the damaged nuts that won’t tighten up any longer.

 2. Adjust the tension in the springs

 Spring tension is another big reason why the back of your recliner might lean back too far.
 This is because, over time, the springs lose their elasticity.
 Heavy body weight can quicken this process especially if you sit on the recliner for prolonged periods.

-If you own a electric recliner then you may also be interested to read about reasons of electric recliner getting stuck in open position
+If you have an electric recliner then you may also be interested to read about reasons of electric recliner getting stuck in open position

 3. Do not over lubricate the nuts